 Estimates vary as to how big the skills gap really is, and there is no agreement on who or what is exactly to blame.
 But for some businesses, it’s a daily challenge.
 For example, a report by the Manufacturing Institute predicts that nearly 3.5 million US manufacturing jobs will open up over the next decade, but the skills gap will result in 2 million of those jobs going unfilled.

-The Business Roundtable says companies are having a difficult time filling jobs that require specialized skills, but not necessarily a traditional four-year degree, such as welders, energy and computer technicians, mechanics and tool and die makers.
-What’s more, baby boomers are retiring in record numbers, creating a “silver tsunami” of workforce shortages.
+The Business Roundtable says companies are having a difficult time filling jobs that require specialized skills, but not necessarily a traditional four-year degree, such as welders, energy and computer technicians, mechanics and tool and

 That’s why two-year technical degree earners are beginning to outpace annual earnings of many four-year graduates, according to Kevin Fleming, a national advocate of career and technical education (CTE).